How do you get a cat to eat something it doesn’t want to eat? Come to that, how do you get a cat to do anything it doesn’t want to do?

 It’s the same with food.
 You simply can’t tempt a cat to eat something it doesn’t want to eat it.
 If you’ve messed up your online shop and they’ve delivered ‘Surf and Turf’ when your kitty prefers the ‘Salmon Entrée’, that’s it.
 You’ll either have to throw it out or eat it yourself.
 No amount of sweet talk will entice your cat to give it a try.

-And as for trying to give your cat a pill or a supplement?
+And as for trying to give your cat a tablet or a supplement?
 Well, that can be traumatic for everyone involved.
-Half the time, after you’ve spent five minutes massaging your cat’s throat to ‘help the pill go down’, you find the tablet spat out on the kitchen floor.
+Half the time, after you’ve spent five minutes trying to feed them the tablet, you’ll find it spat out on the kitchen floor.

 Here we look into the tricky business of getting a finicky feline to eat.
 Are all cats fussy eaters?
 What encourages a cat to eat?
 And how can you get a cat to try something new?